 For us, the future is an open code that needs to be written and rewritten.
-While coding the future, we prioritise:
+When we code the future, we prioritise:

-- responding to change over following plans and goals set by the past generations.
+- Responding to change rather than following old plans and goals set by past generations.

-Human Rights Solidarity is a space for learning, enjoying, recognising and fighting for our rights.
+Human Rights Solidarity is a space to learn, enjoy, recognize and fight for our rights.

-We invite human rights activists, anyone who wants to be a part of the change and is willing to stand up against injustices, to join our humble attempt to shape the future for the upcoming generations.
+We invite human rights activists, all those who want to be part of change and are willing to stand up against injustice, to join our humble initiative to shape the future for generations to come.